PotatOn240HZz/Image-Editor/README.md

 This project was a personal project that was made in the third year of my bachelor's program at Hashemite University.

-In which, I decided to make a website that modifies and exports the result image.
+In which, I decided to make a website that modifies and imports/exports images.
 Also, it will contain the following features:

  - Rotating An Image
  - Fliping An Image Vertically Or Horizontally